AnTu2702/openshift-origin-multi-node-cluster/README.md

 - Note https link of that file: (should be similar to https://s3.eu-central-1.amazonaws.com/your-s3-bucketname/aws-ocp-cf-template.yaml)

 ### Fetch openshift-ansible from github
-- Jump out from the parent folder on your disk of this git-project (e.g. ~/projects/)
+- Jump out from the parent folder on your disk of this git-project (e.g. cd ~/projects/)
 - git clone https://github.com/openshift/openshift-ansible.git
 - cd openshift-ansible
 - git checkout origin/release-3.6